 This is the Sean Hannity Show.

-Volunteering to serve in World War II as an as I was going on to serve as ambassador, CIA director, uh Congressman, vice president, president, a whole life of public service.
+Volunteering to serve in World War II, as I was going out of service as an ambassador, CIA director, congressman, vice president, president, a whole life of public service.

 Donald Trump has been a life of service to himself.